 How did you get your first break?

 My first break post PhD was Innovaccer.
-I came across Innovaccer serendipitously on my LinkedIn one day.
-Reading about their work on LinkedIn and website, I reached out to their CEO and co-founder.
+I came across Innovaccer serendipitously on LinkedIn one day.
+Reading about their work on LinkedIn and their website, I reached out to their CEO and co-founder.
 He connected me to the other co-founders in the company and thus started my exploratory journey with Innovaccer.
 I had multiple discussions with them around their vision, goals, strategy.
-I was also given a case-study as a part of the process so that the company can evaluate my fit.
+I was also given a case-study as a part of the process so that the company could evaluate my fit.
 At the same time, I was also evaluating them on the 3 criteria I laid down before in the last question.
 Overall, the process took us 2-3 months during which I talked with multiple stakeholders to ensure that it aligns with my goals and aspirations.
 It was not a rushed decision, and I am very happy with the decision taken back in the day.

 What were the challenges?
 How did you address them?

 Challenge 1: The biggest challenge for me was to speak up, learn to express my opinions and thoughts about any given topic.
 I always thought that what if I am asking a real dumb question, maybe others will make fun of me etc. During my PhD, I went to many mentoring and leadership development sessions that slowly helped me overcome my fears.
 In addition, one of my professors in the class used to always tell us that ‘No question is stupid’ and that really helped me open up.
 Since, then I have always encouraged people to open up and ask lots of questions.